Referral

 Before You Refer, Consider the Following:

-Understanding a young carer’s needs requires a comprehensive view that encompasses the entire family’s circumstances and how these dynamics influence one another.
-The Whole Family Pathway, accessible at www.youngcarer.com, offers a valuable online resource guiding practitioners towards the support structures available for young carers and their families.
-By navigating this pathway, you can gain insights into the assessments and support frameworks designed to aid young carers, considering children’s cultural sensitivities and essential rights to a safe and secure childhood.
+Understanding a young person’s circumstances requires a comprehensive view of the whole family’s situation and how those circumstances affect each family member.
+The Whole Family Pathway, accessible HERE, offers a valuable online resource to help practitioners better understand the support available for young carers and their families.
+By exploring this pathway, professionals can gain valuable insights into family assessments, supportframeworks and approaches that recognise children’s rights, wellbeing and individual experiences.

 To understand the impact of the care recipient’s condition on the family better, consider asking: